jakl/poetry/README.md

 Yggdrasil of the ocean

-  branches flowing with waves in motion
+  branches flowing with waves, in motion

 .

-Leaves brilliant fluoresce
+Leaves, brilliant fluoresce

   a deep glowing trellis